 - Parking on the lawn rather than in the parking lot

-- Not throwing garbage in the woods because the dumpster is too far away
+- Not throwing garbage in the woods because the dumpster “was too far away”

-- And a lot more that I’m not even aware of because my wife is amazing at trying to shelter me from it all!
+- And a lot more that I was never even made aware of because my wife was so amazing at trying to shelter me from it all!

-Sometimes I just want them to treat the property the way I treat my own house.
-However, I know that’s not going to happen anytime soon.
+I just wanted them to treat the property the way I treated my own house.
+However, I knew that was never happening.

-Trying to refinance rental properties is a pain.
-I’m working through two right now … and it seems every day there is a new form that they need me to fill out, a new document they need me to fetch for them, a new law that they need to work around.
-I understand the need for the laws and the rules and the rigidity… but sometimes it just drives me crazy.
+Trying to refinance rental properties is such a pain.
+It seems every day there is a new form that needs to be filled out, a new document that needs fetching, a new law to work around.

 11.)
 The Aftermath of an Eviction